-Students who enroll in a First Year Seminar have a unique opportunity to engage themselves in a small group learning experience where they get to know the faculty member and other students well.
+Students who enroll in a First Year Seminar have a unique opportunity to engage in a small-group learning experience and work closely with the faculty member.
 They will confront intellectual, creative and ethical ideas through active approaches to learning involving writing and lively discussions as ways of learning.

 Proposing a First-Year Seminar

-Faculty are encouraged to submit proposals for First-Year Seminars to the FYS sub-committee of the Liberal Education Council via John Tassoni using the First-Year Seminar proposal form (.doc).
-Proposals for the 2013-2014 academic year are due by November 30, 2012.
+Faculty are encouraged to submit proposals for First-Year Seminars to the Liberal Education Council via John Tassoni using the First-Year Seminar proposal form.
+Proposals for the 2014-2015 academic year are due by December 6, 2013.

 In your proposal, describe the student learning outcomes for each of the four Miami Plan principles you expect students to accomplish by completing the seminar.
 For each outcome, give one example of an assignment, class activity, or other method that you use to help students meet the specified outcome.
 If you are proposing this course to meet the Global Course requirement, please describe the ways this seminar will meet at the A-goal and at least two other goals required of G-Courses.